 Various opportunities prevail throughout the academic year which encompass external entities awarding ADU faculty members with an award amount to conduct research.
 The awardees are selected based on originality, outstanding quality, practicability, qualifications of the researchers, and the strength & relevance to the entity's research agenda.
-The two most notable funding initiative cycles are run annually by the Department of Education and Knowledge (ADEK).
+The two most notable funding initiative cycles are run annually by ASPIRE at the Advanced Technology Research Council (ATRC).

-1. Abu Dhabi Award for Research Excellence (AARE)
+- 1. Abu Dhabi Award for Research Excellence (AARE) - 2.
+Abu Dhabi Young Investigator Award (AYIA)